chemchemnaresh/AdvancedC/asm/README.md

 -A privileged mode: allows full read-write access to the cpsr -A nonprivileged mode: only allows to read access to the control filed in the cpsr but still allows read-write access to the condition flags.

+Let’s list all the processor modes and describe what it is used for:

+User – regular programs that can access the resources they have permission for.

+FIQ – the processor goes into this mode when handling as fast interrupt.
+The operating system provides this code and it has access to all operating system resources.

+IRQ – the processor goes into this mode when handling a regular interrupt.
+The operating system provides this code and it has access to all operating system resources.

+Supervisor – when a user mode program makes an SVC Assembly instruction which calls an operating system services, the program switches to this mode, which allows the program to operate at a privileged level for the duration of the code.

+Abort – if a user mode program tries to access memory it isn’t allowed, then this mode is entered to let the operating system intervene and either terminate the program, or send the program a signal.

+undefined – is a user mode program tries to execute an undefined or illegal Assembly instruction then this mode is entered and the operating system can terminate the program or send it a signal.

+System – this is the mode that the operating system runs at.
+Processes that the operating system considers part of itself run at this level.